• People banner

 Sam acts for a diverse range of clients, including large corporations, small businesses, commercial and residential landlords and tenants, charities, large land-owning estates and individuals.

-Sam is admitted to practice in England and Wales and is a member of the Property Litigation Association.
+Sam is admitted to practise in England and Wales and is a member of the Property Litigation Association.
 He has also written for various publications, including the Estates Gazette, Property Law Journal, and Lexis Nexis.
-He also appears regularly on the firm’s ‘Property Patter’ podcast.
+He also appears regularly on the Firm’s ‘Property Patter’ podcast.

 Experience